Table of Contents

 Note

-When using ARCore versions before v1.19.0, it will not be detected on Android 11.
-This is due to the introduction of app visibility restrictions in Android 11, which require declaring the ARCore package name in AndroidManifest.xml.
+When using ARCore versions prior to v1.19.0, it will not be detectable on Android 11.
+This is due to the app visibility restrictions introduced in Android 11, requiring the declaration of the ARCore package name in AndroidManifest.xml.

 <queries>